 Eric is an antitrust and litigation partner in our Washington, DC office, and co-chair of the firm’s global antitrust litigation group.
-He is the Managing Partner of our Washington, DC, office and serves on the Firm's global Board.
+He serves on the Firm's global Board.

 Eric specializes in US antitrust litigation.
 For the past 20 years, he has represented clients in complex, high-stakes cases at trial and on appeal in federal district and appellate courts throughout the United States.
 He has defended clients in civil and criminal investigations, enforcement actions, and other regulatory proceedings both in the United States – before the US Department of Justice (DOJ) and the Federal Trade Commission (FTC) – and in Europe, before the European Commission and numerous national competition authorities.

 Eric is one of a small number of antitrust litigators in the country to have actually taken antitrust cases to trial, and one of even fewer to have won those cases at trial both for defendants in private practice and as a prosecutor for the US Department of Justice.

 Eric was lead trial counsel in FTC v.
 RAG Stiftung, et al, in which Freshfields defeated the FTC’s attempt to block our client Evonik’s proposed acquisition of PeroxyChem in the North American hydrogen peroxide marketplace.
 Our trial victory marked the FTC’s first loss in a litigated merger challenge since 2015 and only the second time in the last 20 years that the Commission chose not to challenge a trial loss on appeal.